 This can look unpleasing to the eye or feel uncomfortable on your finger.

 Meanwhile, a wishbone ring prevents this from happening because it fits around an engagement ring perfectly.

 5. Can be worn any way up

-However, many people prefer to wear wishbone rings as accessories and these can point upwards or downwards.
-Wishbone rings work well as stacking rings too, meaning you can wear several wishbone rings together on the same finger.
-The fact that they slot together looks very attractive on the finger.
+Wishbone rings work well as stacking rings too, so you can wear several wishbone rings together on the same finger.

 6. Wishbone rings come in different designs

 Not all wishbone rings look the same.
 They can be set in silver, gold or platinum.